William F. Sharpe: Later career

 In 1989 he retired from teaching, retaining the position of Professor Emeritus of Finance at Stanford, choosing to focus on his consulting firm, now named William F. Sharpe Associates.
 In 1996, he co-founded Financial Engines (NASDAQ: FNGN) with Stanford Professor Joseph Grundfest and Silicon Valley lawyer Craig W. Johnson.
 Financial Engines uses technology to implement many of his financial theories in portfolio management.

 Today, Financial Engines has over 200 employees and is the leader in automated retirement plan investment advice and management, with more than $200 Billion in managed retirement accounts, providing advice and managed account services to employees in over 1000 major corporations.
 In March 2018, Financial Engines was acquired for $3 Billion in cash.

 Sharpe served as a President of the American Finance Association and he is a trustee of the Economists for Peace and Security.
-He is also the recipient of a Doctor of Humane Letters, Honoris Causa from DePaul University, a Doctor Honoris Causa from the University of Alicante (Spain), a Doctor Honoris Causa from the University of Vienna and the UCLA Medal, UCLA's highest honor.
+He is also the recipient of a Doctor of Humane Letters, Honoris Causa from DePaul University, a Doctor Honoris Causa from the University of Vienna and the UCLA Medal, UCLA's highest honor.

-Since 2009, Sharpe has been an advocate of "adaptive asset allocation" strategies, which seek to exploit recent market behaviour to optimise asset allocation and thus maximise returns and reduce volatility.
+Since 2009, Sharpe has been an advocate of "adaptive asset allocation" strategies.

 Political views

-In June 2024, 16 Nobel Prize in Economics laureates, including Sharpe, signed an open letter arguing that Donald Trump's fiscal and trade policies coupled with efforts to limit the Federal Reserve's independence would reignite inflation in the United States.
+In June 2024, 16 Nobel Prize in Economics laureates, including Sharpe, signed an open letter regarding fiscal and trade policies.